PSU-ICDS/containers/README.md

 * setup_conda_symlink

 ## Modules
 A collection of modules that I have created for users.
 Written in lua for use with [Lmod](https://lmod.readthedocs.io/en/latest/).
 Please note that these have been configured for the specific situation of the user (i.e. don't drag and drop module files).
+Modules are stored in the `/modules` directory.
 The list of available modules is as follows:

 * pandoc
 * scripts

 ## Singularity Definition Files
 A collection of definition files that I have used to build containers needed by users using [Singularity](https://sylabs.io/).
 I prefer to host my images on [Sylabs Cloud](http://cloud.sylabs.io/home), but there are many other ways to host singularity images.
 Generally, I design the containers specifc to the individual user's needs, but sometimes I will use base images that I have built myself.
-For detailed use of each definition file please refer to the [how-to-use](#how-to-use) section of the documentation.
+For specific information on definition files please refer to the [how-to-use](#how-to-use) section of the documentation.
+The definiton files are stored in `/src/def`.
 The list of available definition files is as follows:

 * Cadabra2
 * Deeplearning Toolbox
 * HiC-Pro